isomerpages/imda-tradetrust/_solution/Carrier.md

 </p>
 <p>Ships are estimated to transport around 80 percent of goods.</p>
 <p></p>
-<p>According to DCSA "<em>The bill of lading is one of the most important trade documents in container shipping.
+<p>According to the DCSA, "<em>The bill of lading is one of the most important trade documents in container shipping.
 It functions as a document of title, receipt for shipped goods and a record of agreed terms and conditions.
 Ocean carriers issue around 45 million bills of lading a year.
 In 2021, just 1.2% of these were in electronic format."</em>
 </p>
 <p></p>
-<p>By digitising bills of lading with TradeTrust, as an issuer, carrier can
+<p>By digitising bills of lading with TradeTrust, as an issuer, carriers
-enable system interoperability and platform-agnostic, seamless data exchange with your supply chain partners for trusted transactions.
+can enable system interoperability and platform-agnostic, seamless data exchange with your supply chain partners for trusted transactions.
 Any revocation of documents can be easily managed too.</p>
 <p></p>
 <p>Automated cargo releases can be facilitated by accepting digitally surrendered
 bills of lading, ensuring enhanced security through identity and authenticity